10 Different Types Of Trevally

 1. Silver Trevally

 Silver Trevally sells as two very similar species.
-P.dentex grows much larger, with more bony, enlarged scales near the tail’s base.
+P. dentex grows much larger, with more bony, enlarged scales near the tail’s base.
 They are free-swimming marine fish found in coastal to offshore waters, primarily near reefs where they feed on smaller schooling fish, and caught off the coast of southern Australia (from Shark Bay, WA to Rockhampton, QLD) by line and trawl net offshore, as well as gill and tunnel nets in bays and estuaries.

-Silver
+Silver Trevally

 Silver is commonly 35-60cm and 400g-2.5kg in size, but it can grow to 18kg and 122cm in size.
 Skipjack is much smaller, typically measuring around 30cm.